Help us give the 1356 her voice back!

 - Mayor John Engen, May 9, 2009, Missoula 1356 Day

 The 1356: A Brave Engine, is a children’s book about the history of the engine, a boy who loves her, and its role in the 1910 fire.
 Visit here for an excerpt.
-Hardcover copies are available through our online store, with profits going to Friends of the 1356.
+Hardcover copies are available through our online store.
+Profits from books sold on the website go to Friends of the 1356.

 The 1356: A history